marcusoftnet/marcusoftnet.github.io/_posts/2016-04-23-claudia----some-updates-that-made-me-want-to-write-a-post.md

 ---
 layout: post
-title: "Claudia 1.2 - some updates that made me want to write a post"
+title: Claudia 1.2 - some updates that made me want to write a post
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2016-04-23 11:42:02
 tags:
  - Javascript